How these entrepreneurs are nudging innovation to drive social impact

 Seconding Utsav's thoughts, Richa says that Labhya has survived through some of its toughest times because of the individuals who have in the organisation's vision unconditionally.
 "Under our mentor’s guidance, Labhya has pivoted to robust organisational processes and strong growth strategies.
 His deep insights and extensive experience have helped us refine our perspectives.
 We came out of the mentorship experience wiser, more resilient," she adds.

 Acting as agents of social change in a world full of possibilities, these organisations have their work cut out for them.
-Supported by The/Nudge Foundation, these organisations are all set to reimagine lives with innovation and discover new avenues of societal progress.
-The/Nudge Foundation’s seventh cohort was supported by Mphasis F1 Foundation, CGI Inc., Facebook Pragati and the Omidyar Network India.
+Supported by The/Nudge Incubator, these organisations are all set to reimagine lives with innovation and discover new avenues of societal progress.
+The/Nudge Incubator’s seventh cohort was supported by Mphasis F1 Foundation, CGI Inc., Facebook Pragati and the Omidyar Network India.